In short:

 Besides careful contract creation, automating billing functions can go a long way toward ensuring that your DSO stays as low as possible.
 Both can allow for taking on longer, bigger and more complex client engagements while ensuring a steady cash flow.

 A monthly — or even more frequent if you work with clients on the edge — check of DSO will help spot cash flow risks if and when they develop.
-You can see what we consider best-in-class DSO here — it may be longer than you expect.

 Those are our top KPIs that we think every consulting shop should track.
 In many cases, the concept behind KPIs is straightforward, but calculating the elements that go into the measurement can be tricky.

 For instance, in any calculation that involves staff FTE compensation, salary is just part of the picture.
 The more complete, or fully burdened, number includes salary, benefits, payroll taxes, vacation, 401k and so on.
 At least once a year, it’s worth determining the fully burdened compensation per staffer and using that number as a multiplier against salary in the above calculations.
-Your burden for billable employees can be different from, say, part time staff, but once you have the number, it’s generally usable for a calendar year.
+Your burden for billable employees can be different from, say, part-time staff, but once you have the number, it’s generally usable for a calendar year.

 Simplified calculations may be fine to spot trends, but when it comes to calculating margins, details matter.
 It’s easy to lose some spending that should be attached to projects or products.
 And that will add up over time.